Cancers and Tumors

 Brain and Spinal Cord Tumor Diagnosis

-To find out whether your child has a brain or spinal cord tumor, the doctor may want your child to have pictures taken of the inside of their head, such as a CT (computed tomography) scan or an MRI (magnetic resonance imaging) scan.
+To find out whether your child has a brain or spinal cord tumor, the doctor may want your child to have pictures taken of the inside of their head or spine, such as a CT (computed tomography) scan, an MRI (magnetic resonance imaging) scan or an X-ray.

-These are called “imaging studies,” and they create a picture of the brain so the doctor can look for signs of a problem.
+These are called “imaging studies,” and they create a picture of the brain or spine so the doctor can look for signs of a problem.

 For a clear diagnosis, doctors may need to perform a biopsy.
 This helps tell whether a tumor is cancer and what type of tumor it is.

 At Seattle Children’s we can biopsy tumors in parts of the brain that are difficult to reach, such as the brainstem.
 Not all hospitals can do this.
 We use stereotactic biopsy techniques.
 Using CT and MRI scans, neurosurgeons make a 3D map of your child’s brain and tumor location.
 Through a small incision and small hole in the skull, they insert a thin biopsy needle into the tumor to remove a sample of cells for testing.

 Based on what they see, doctors may “grade” your child’s tumor.
 A higher-grade tumor is one that grows faster.
 A lower-grade tumor grows more slowly.
 However, it may still be serious even if it’s a lower-grade tumor.

 “Staging” of a tumor includes testing to see whether the tumor is localized or has spread (metastatic).
 For tumors of the CNS, staging includes an MRI of the whole brain and spine.
 Depending on the type of tumor, your doctor may do a lumbar puncture (also called a spinal tap), using a needle to remove fluid from the spinal column so it can be checked for tumor cells.